The Horse Whisperer (film): Cast

-Background
+Production

 Although he had already directed several films, this was the first time Robert Redford directed a film that he also starred in.

 The main character, according to writer Nicholas Evans, is modeled after horse whisperers Tom Dorrance, Ray Hunt and, in particular, their younger disciple Buck Brannaman.
 Brannaman also doubled for Robert Redford in the film and served as the consultant.
 Redford likewise assisted in the production of the documentary Buck.
 Evans said, "Others have claimed to be the inspiration for Tom Booker in The Horse Whisperer.
 The one who truly inspired me was Buck Brannaman.
-His skill, understanding and his gentle, loving heart have parted the clouds for countless troubled creatures.
+His skill, understanding, and gentle, loving heart have parted the clouds for countless troubled creatures.
 Buck is the Zen master of the horse world."

-Horse training methods and controversies
+Horse training accuracy

-The schooling administered to the traumatized horse is faithful to a number of basic natural horsemanship techniques, although the portrayal in the film does not follow the specific method of any one practitioner.
+The schooling administered to the traumatized horse in the film is faithful to a number of basic natural horsemanship techniques, although the portrayal in the film does not follow the specific method of any one practitioner.
 Nicholas Evans writes: "I spent many weeks traveling across the West and met three amazing horsemen: Tom Dorrance, Ray Hunt and Buck Brannaman."

-The horse training methods shown are not entirely without controversy.
 While Brannaman was the on-site technical consultant, he did not have creative control.
-The constraints of film-making required a number of sequences to be edited for length, thus not showing some critical training elements that would normally be used.
-A few basic safety problems in the film include Redford kneeling in front of a horse known to charge humans in one scene, and wearing a large ring on his finger while training in another, a risky practice in the real world when simultaneously handling a dangerous horse and a rope.
+The constraints of film-making required several sequences showing horse training methods to be edited for length.
+This meant certain critical training elements that would normally be used were not presented on screen.
+Lapses in safety were also shown in the film such as Redford kneeling in front of a horse known to charge humans, and wearing a large ring on his finger while holding a rope while handling a dangerous horse.

-A fundamental literary device used that goes against basic horse psychology was that of having Pilgrim, apparently a well-trained horse, suddenly became a vicious rogue following a single traumatic event.
-A horse may have a strong reaction after an accident if the elements that preceded the trauma are repeated at a future time (for example, it would be reasonable for Pilgrim to have developed a fear of vehicles, of crossing a road, or of climbing a steep slope), but not generally a complete change in personality, manner and outlook in the way that can occur in traumatized humans.
-Such behavioral changes in a horse would normally be the result of sustained, long-term animal abuse.
+The plot also used an improbable scenario that was contrary to basic horse psychology.
+Pilgrim, an apparently well-trained horse, suddenly becomes vicious following a single traumatic event.
+Horses may have a strong reaction to an incident or there were elements that preceded the trauma that had been repeated (for example, Pilgrim developed a fear of vehicles, crossing roads, or steep slopes from past experience).
+However, a complete change in personality, manner, and outlook would normally be the result of sustained, long-term animal abuse.